 The work we do is often topical; for example, members of our team conducted the research for The Open University film Grenfell Tower and Social Murder, which won the British Documentary Film Festival’s Life Changing Award 2018, and the OU/BBC co-production The Fires that Foretold Grenfell, which won the Learning on Screen Awards 2019 Broadcast Award.

-We have an active research culture and a strong commitment to innovative, high-quality, socially-relevant research, public engagement and activism.
-Our key research themes include harm and violence, gender and sexualities, social inequalities and social development, and our academics have a strong track record in publishing high-quality monographs, edited collections, journal articles and research reports.
+We have an active research culture and a strong commitment to innovative, high-quality, socially relevant research, public engagement and activism.
+Our key research themes include policing, harm and violence, social and personal relationships, gender and sexualities, social inequalities, and social development.
+Our academics have a strong track record in publishing high-quality monographs, edited collections, journal articles and research reports.

 We play a key part in a number of Open University research groups, such as the Harm & Evidence Research Collaboration and Citizenship & Governance.
 We also bring our expertise to national and international organisations, advising bodies such as Inquest, the Youth Violence Commission and Front Line Defenders.